k-pradeep/Artlogic/readme.rst

     * TaskB_sheet(1/2/3).csv will provide cash in bank per day
     * TaskB_cummulative_sum.csv will provide total cash in bank combining all datasets

-* helper python file is a placeholder to hold all utility functions.
-It holds write_to_csv function to write data to csv files
+* helper file is a placeholder to hold all utility functions.
+It holds write_to_csv function to write data to csv files Libraries
-Libraries
 ------------